Businesses can partner with a local authority for advice on how to comply with trading standards, environmental health and fire safety legislation.

 To join Primary Authority, please read this guide then either:

-If you manage the membership of a trade association, franchise or group that shares an approach to regulatory compliance, please read Primary Authority: a guide for trade associations.
+If you manage a trade association, franchise or group whose members share an approach to regulatory compliance, please read Primary Authority: a guide for trade associations.

 Primary Authority can also help businesses that operate as part of a group, such as franchisees or members of a trade association.

 There are two ways for your business to participate in Primary Authority:

 - your business can form its own partnership with a local authority – this is called a direct partnership